umohnani8/libpod/docs/source/markdown/podman-pod-create.1.md

 to the container with **--name** then a random string name will be generated for it.
 The name is useful any place you need to identify a pod.

+#### **--userns**=*mode*

+Set the user namespace mode for all the containers in a pod.
+It defaults to the **PODMAN_USERNS** environment variable.
+An empty value ("") means user namespaces are disabled.

+Valid _mode_ values are:

+- **host**: run in the user namespace of the caller.
+The processes running in the container will have the same privileges on the host as any other process launched by the calling user (default).
+- **keep-id**: creates a user namespace where the current rootless user's UID:GID are mapped to the same values in the container.
+This option is ignored for containers created by the root user.

 ## EXAMPLES

 ```